jhausladen/esclide/README.md

 ### Embedded Tools:

   * Depending on the target platform, respective On-Chip Debug System software (OpenOCD, JLink GDB Server) is required.
-While a patched version of OpenOCD for the "TI TM4C1294XL" is distributed with this repository (64-Bit deb & rpm packages), other options have to be built from source.
+While a patched version of OpenOCD for the "TI TM4C1294XL" is distributed with this repository (64-Bit debian package), other options have to be built from source.
-    In this case follow the README in the OCDS_Software/openocd-VERSION directory.
+    In this case follow the README(s) in the ["OCDS_Software"](OCDS_Software/README.md) and ["OCDS_Software/openocd"](OCDS_Software/openocd/README) directory.
 Replace the "make install" command with "checkinstall" if you want to create a package instead of directly copying the files into the system folders for easier removal.
-  * JLink GDB Server can be downloaded from https://www.segger.com/jlink-software.html
+  * JLink GDB Server can be downloaded from [https://www.segger.com/jlink-software.html](https://www.segger.com/jlink-software.html)
   * For HaaS setups place the 64-Bit DEB installer in the "OCDS_Software" folder.

 ### Additional components for Docker setup: